INFORMATION FOR ALL 7.3L MODELS

 AIR FILTER KIT

-Our air filter kit includes a Brute Force air filter; pipe, and hose to connect to your turbocharger.
+Our air filter kit includes a cone style air filter; pipe, and hose to connect to your turbocharger.
 We offer two styles of air filter kits.
-The kit the 7.3 liter truck will most likely use DCS Part #1942.
+The kit the 7.3 liter truck will most likely use DCS SKU 1942.
 It requires relocating the passenger side battery to the driver’s side.
 This takes some fabricating skill to make the brackets to mount the passenger side battery tray and another one just like it on the driver’s side, but it provides a nice roomy area for the air filter, and allows you to keep the degas (radiator fill tank) in its stock location.

-The DCS Part #1943 positions the Brute Force air filter between the passenger side battery and the radiator.
+The DCS SKU 1943 positions the air filter between the passenger side battery and the radiator.
 This is especially the kit to use if you are using a Ford 6.0 diesel radiator and a common rail style turbo.

-A/C LineThe complete A/C line, Part # 2178, connects to a 1994-2005 Dodge compressor.
+A/C LineThe complete A/C line, SKU 2178, connects to a 1994-2005 Dodge compressor.
 All you have to do is bolt the line to the drier and condensor, & refill the system.
 It's that simple!

 SOME OTHER PARTS YOU WILL NEED TO GET ON YOUR OWN

 Even if you buy everything Diesel Conversions ® sells, you will need to come up with a few parts on your own, such as an exhaust down pipe (usually a Dodge down pipe can be a good start), and intercooler tubes (again Dodge stuff can be a good start).
 Automatic transmission equipped trucks will require a throttle position sensor.
 Depending on the year and what transmission your Cummins engine had on it originally, you may need to purchase a throttle position sensor, or look into other options.
 All 24-Valve engines already have a throttle position sensor that can be used for the transmission controller.